HomeDing/HomeDing/README.md

 ## Summary

-The HomeDing library for Arduino enables building IoT devices using ESP8266 based boards.
+The HomeDing library for Arduino enables building IoT devices using ESP8266 and ESP32 based boards.
 It is a complete ecosystem of the required internal functionality based on elements that can be activated and integrated by configuration.
 It is extensible by adding specific elements.